Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: The Discrete Kantorovich Problem aka Hitchcock's Problem

 \item representation of the solution by means of dual variables, implying a reduction of dimensions;

-\item efficient computation of the solution by means of standard methods, see \cite[Section 3]{lorenz2021quadratically}; \end{itemize} but also promotes, thanks to the $(\substitute)_+$-operator in \eqref{eq:REG-DualSystem}, the sparsity of the optimal transport plan, which is a unique feature of the solution of the non-regularized Hitchcock problem and is nullified by entropic regularization.
-In Section \ref{sc:DERIV} we will see that the presence of the $(\substitute)_+$-operator in the first-order optimality system of the Kantorovich problem will also prove useful when calculating derivatives.
+\item efficient computation of the solution by means of standard methods; for the former, we refer to \cite[Section 3]{lorenz2021quadratically}; for the latter, we refer to \cite{cuturi2013sinkhorn}. \end{itemize} Besides that, thanks to presence of the $(\substitute)_+$-operator in \cref{eq:REG-DualSystem}, it also promotes the sparsity of the optimal transport plan, which is a unique feature of the solution of the non-regularized Hitchcock problem, which is entirely ignored by an entropic regularization of the Hitchcock problem.
+In \cref{sc:DERIV} we will see that the presence of the $(\substitute)_+$-operator in the first-order optimality system of the Kantorovich problem will also prove useful when calculating derivatives.

-Completely analogous to \autocite{lorenz2021quadratically}, we receive the following equivalent formulation of the dual problem of the regularized Hitchcock problem.
+Analogously to \cite{lorenz2021quadratically}, we receive the following equivalent formulation of the dual problem of the regularized Hitchcock problem.

-\begin{lemma} The Lagrangian dual problem to \eqref{pr:REG-RegHitch} is equivalent to the problem
+\begin{lemma} The Lagrangian dual problem to \cref{pr:REG-RegHitch} is equivalent to the problem

-For each $\gamma > 0$, there is an optimal solution to \eqref{pr:REG-DualRegHitch} and there is no duality gap, \ie $\inf \eqref{pr:REG-RegHitch} = \sup \eqref{pr:REG-DualRegHitch}$. \end{lemma}
+For each $\gamma > 0$, there is an optimal solution to \cref{pr:REG-DualRegHitch} and there is no duality gap, \ie $\inf \cref{pr:REG-RegHitch} = \sup \cref{pr:REG-DualRegHitch}$. \end{lemma}

-Theorem \ref{th:REG-RegHitchSolu} ensures the uniqueness of the solution to the regularized Hitchcock problem and Theorem \ref{th:REG-RegHitchDualSys} offers us an algorithmic advantage, since the dual representation of the solution leads to a reduction of the dimensions.
-This is an clear advantage over the non-regularized Hitchcock problem.
-We consequently replace the lower-level Hitchcock problem from \eqref{pr:PROB-BilevelHitch} by the Tikhonov regularized Hitchcock problem \eqref{pr:REG-RegHitch}, $\gamma > 0$, to receive the \emph{regularized bilevel Hitchcock problem}
+\cref{th:REG-RegHitchSolu} ensures the uniqueness of the solution to the regularized Hitchcock problem and \cref{th:REG-RegHitchDualSys} provides an algorithmic advantage, since the dual representation of the solution leads to a reduction of dimensions.
+This yields a significant advantage over the non-regularized Hitchcock problem.
+We consequently replace the lower-level Hitchcock problem from \cref{pr:PROB-BilevelHitch} by the Tikhonov regularized Hitchcock problem \cref{pr:REG-RegHitch}, where $\gamma > 0$, to receive the \emph{regularized bilevel Hitchcock problem}

-where $\Jcal$, $\mu_2^\drm$, and $c_\drm$ are just like in the formulation of the non-regularized bilevel problem \eqref{pr:PROB-BilevelHitch}.
+in which $\Jcal$, $\mu_2^\drm$, and $c_\drm$ are given as in the formulation of the non-regularized bilevel problem \cref{pr:PROB-BilevelHitch}.